 - Global Regulation

-This user-friendly subscription database allows you to search by keyword in English across the official gazettes of 90 jurisdictions worldwide.
+This user-friendly subscription database allows you to search by keyword in English across the official gazettes and/or legislative databases of 103 jurisdictions worldwide.
 For non-English speaking jurisdictions, machine-generated English translations are provided, as are links to laws and regulations in their original language.

 This free resource includes legal research guides for nearly every jurisdiction in the world.
 Each guide describes the jurisdiction's primary legal sources, including the names of print publications and links to electronic resources, if available.
 Many guides also include links to legislative, judicial, and government agency websites, which often provide free access to certain types of legal information.